-Once you have started it soon becomes a habit, a habit that is actually an addiction and now you want to get rid of it.
-And we would encourage that.
+Once you have started smoking, it soon becomes a habit, developing into an addiction, which at some point you want to get rid of.
+Something to be encouraged.
 For some it is easy, for others it is difficult or very difficult and for others it seems (almost) impossible.
-Whatever group you are in, you have already taken an important step with the desire to stop smoking.
+Whichever group you are in, you have already taken an important step in deciding to stop smoking.

 How does it work?